axelvaldez/radical-companies/_posts/reviews/2023-03-30-from-green-aprons-to-union-bustin-the-story-of-starbucks-employee-relations.markdown

 ---

 <div style="display:none;">
  <p>Starbucks shows why co-management is not enough.
-We need to get away from ownership based on capital to co-onwership based on contributions.</p>
+We need to get away from ownership based on capital to co-ownership based on contributions.</p>
 </div>

 <h1>Sad</h1>
  <p>This makes me sad because once upon a time, Starbucks was the good, generous employer.
 The thing that got the most press is that they paid for health  insurance for part-time baristas.
 This shows why co-management is not enough.
-We need to get away from ownership based on capital to co-onwership based on contributions.</p>
+We need to get away from ownership based on capital to co-ownership based on contributions.</p>

 <h1>Starbucks Green Apron Book</h1>
  <p>They even had a <em>Starbucks Green Apron Book</em>,<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>